nighthawk9077/growbox-supervisor-system/README.md

 ### A Blynk mobile app is used to monitor the values & alert when thre is an alarm present.
 The GROWSS Blynk mobile app has only been tested on Andriod mobile phone.

+### The GROWSS system will be used in a 2'x2'x6' grow box, but can be used for other sizes of grow box/cabinet/room/tent.

+### This design will have many stages until completion.
+Check documentation in the 'Files' tab above for detailed descriptions of the design.

 ### The GROWbox Supervisor System-GROWSS Weppage is here:
 #### <https://sites.google.com/view/thegrowsssystem>